Welcome to my website!

 - The House of God by Samuel Shem (Only 57% of doctors would go into medicine again.)

-- The Long Walk by Stephen King (Masculinity in a nutshell.)
+- The Long Walk by Stephen King (Works as a metaphor for pretty much everything.)

 - Pet Sematary by Stephen King (Death makes a mockery of everything.)